Mr-Mappie/mappie/website/src/posts/object-mapping/posts/resolving.md

 }
 ```
 will set `PersonDto.description` to `"Description: ${from.name}"`.

+All mappings can be defined using `fromExpression`, but to keep the mappings clean and give Mappie the most information
+to suggest improvements to your code, `fromProperty` combined with either `via` or `transform` is preferred.
+For more
+information on this, see [Transforming](/object-mapping/transforming/).

 ## Constructor Parameters without a Backing Property
 It is possible that a constructor parameter is declared without a backing property.
 We can handle those constructor